 A: I am a Financial Analyst at Euro-Pro, creator of the Shark and Ninja brands.
 In this role, I work predominately with the infomercial and digital teams, analyzing the profitability of product add-ons (such as cookbooks or vacuum accessories).
 For example, a free shipping offer, even though it decreases per-unit profit, might increase sales enough to justify the change.
 I also work with our supply chain team to examine how trends in upsell purchases will affect future weeks of supply.

 Q: What skills did you build in the D'Amore-McKim MBA that you are applying at your current job?

 A: My current position emphasizes analyzing data to drive business decisions.
 Working on business cases helped develop my ability to approach abstract issues with creative solutions.
 It also increased my comfort level with making estimates.
 OTen, I do not have the exact number that I need for a model, but I can come up with an approximation with rationale.

-Q: What would you say to a colleague considering enrolling in the Corporate Finance Track?
+Q: What would you say to a colleague considering enrolling in the Corporate Finance Concentration?

 A: Honestly, it depends on the colleague’s role, expectations, and goals for career growth.
 I was new to finance coming in to the program, and I built a solid foundation to shift into a financial role.

 Q: Why did you choose the D'Amore-McKim MBA?

 A: As a career-changer, the opportunity to complete a 6-month Corporate Residency was extremely important to me.
 I was also impressed with the commitment of the Career Services department to host networking events and lunches with business professionals.
 I wanted as much information as possible about various industries and professions to make the right decision for my next career move.
 Part of this is the relatively small cohort size at Northeastern, which enables the Career Center to get to know each individual’s goals.